Approved at the AGM, May 26, 2001

 1.1.1 Professional Certified Member

-Individuals who hold the designation of Canadian Certified Counsellor (“CCC”) and hold a university degree, or equivalent experience and training that aligns with the professional standards and ethics of the Association as assessed by the Registrar.
+Individuals who hold the designation of Canadian Certified Counsellor (“CCC”) and hold a graduate university degree, or equivalent experience and training that aligns with the professional standards and ethics of the Association as determined in the sole discretion of the Board.

 1.1.2 Professional Member

-Professional members are eligible for reduced Membership fees.
-Professional members who have been awarded Honorary Life Memberships have their membership dues waived.
+Professional Members are eligible for reduced Membership fees.
+Professional Members who have been awarded Honorary Life Memberships have their membership dues waived in the sole discretion of the Board.

-To be eligible for a reduced fee as a retired member, a Professional Member must have been a Voting Member of the Association for a minimum of one year.
-Certified Professional Members who declare themselves as retired may continue to claim CCC designation, but they may not engage in any counselling practice.
+A Retired Member must have been a Voting Member of the Association for a minimum of one (1) year.
+Certified Professional Members who declare themselves as retired may continue to claim CCC designation, but they may not engage in any counselling/psychotherapy practice.
+A Retired Member is eligible for a reduced fee in the sole discretion of the Board.

 The number of Honorary Life Members should be no more than one (1%) percent of the general membership as of September 1st of the year previous to the Annual General Meeting.